Krupahombre/GK/README.md

 # Computer Graphics Course

-This repository was made to collect all programs from **computer graphics course** at **Wroclaw's University of Science and Technology**.
+This repository was made to collect all programs from **computer graphics course** at **Wroclaw's University of Science and Technology** to learn PyOpenGL.

-Python libraries used in my programms:

-- PyOpenGL glfw
-- numpy

 ## Lab2 - OpenGL basics